Urigo/angular2-meteor-auto-bootstrap/README.md

 Bootstrapper for the Angular2-Meteor apps.

-Adds behind the scene required Angular 2 and Meteor modules for the Angular 2 dynamic module bootstrapping.
+Uses a class decorated with `NgModule` behind the scene with imported Angular 2 and Meteor modules to bootstrap a provided component dynamically.

-> Please note that the recommended way for the bootstrapping since Angular 2 RC5 is to bootstrap an app module directly importing `MeteorModule`.
+> Please note that the recommended way for the bootstrapping since Angular 2 RC5 is to bootstrap an app module directly with imported `MeteorModule`.
-> RC5 support is added for the compatibility with older versions mostly.
+> RC5 support is added currently for the compatibility with older versions mostly.

 In order to use this package, first make sure to install all the required dependecies:
 ````